seppinho/pixyll/_posts/2015-08-25-docker-hadoop.md

 {% endhighlight %}

 ## Step by step tutorial
-- Start by pulling a fresh Docker image and run a new container for a quick test.
+- Start by pulling a fresh Docker Ubuntu image and run a new container for a quick test.
 A container is basically a running instance of an image.
-{% highlight bash %}
+{% highlight sh %}
 docker pull ubuntu:14.04
 docker run -i -t ubuntu:14.04
 {% endhighlight %}